christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

-# Deconstructing theory of mind in GPT models
+# Deconstructing theory of mind in large language models

 <br>